I would be interested to work with Kneehigh as a performer/designer/technician/crew. How should I apply?

 Currently available are CDs of the soundtracks to Don John and Dead Dog in a Suitcase (and other love songs) as well as a compilation of love songs from the past 10 years.
 These can be purchased on our Merchandise page (see menu above) or by giving us a call on 01872 267910.

-We have an active Vimeo channel with snippets of our performances, as well as a wealth of footage on the Kneehigh Cookbook educational resource website and on our Member's area for Kneehigh Friends.
+We have an active YouTube channel with snippets of our performances, as well as a wealth of footage on the Kneehigh Cookbook educational resource website and on our Member's area for Kneehigh Friends.
 For more information on how to join the Friends Scheme, click here.
 Longer edits are unfortunately unavailable at this time.

 Do Kneehigh run workshops?